boc-tothefuture/boc-tothefuture.github.com/_posts/2016-07-16-first-post.md

 I have lots of thoughts on automating an infrastructure and turning it into a Platform as a Service.

-Some topics, I expect to cover in depth:
+Some topics I anticipate covering:

 1. Dev Ops
 2. Configuration Management